What services do you offer?

 An unfurnished property would require carpets, curtains and usually white goods.
 The requirements for a furnished property can vary depending upon the style and location of your property.
 We can also provide furniture packs for you property at very competitive prices.

 Are smoke alarms required?

-Smoke alarms have to be installed in any new building, conversion or HMO.
+Smoke alarms have to be installed in all rental properties.
 We would strongly recommend that you install at least one alarm per floor of your property.
 We can provide and install on request for our managed properties.